abdullahghn/it-inventory/README.md

 For support and questions:
 - Create an issue in the repository
-- Check the documentation
+- Check the documentation in `/docs`
-- Review the audit logs for troubleshooting
+- Review the API documentation

 ---

-**Built with ❤️ using modern web technologies**
+**Built with ❤️ using Next.js, TypeScript, and modern web technologies**